nuttyswiss/ktw/README.md

 using something like [htmx] to send the contents of a code snippet to a backend processing service.
 This would take things from a purely static site to one that contacts other APIs to process the code snippets.
+- [ ] Add some sort of [Bluesky] integration to allow for comments on posts.

 [Hugo]: https://gohugo.io/
 [Caddy]: https://caddyserver.com/